Jain (Deemed-to-be University)

 Sharath Gayakwad propelling through the water

 Sharath is highly appreciative of the support that he got from his coach and JainUniversity, “My coach John Christopher has been training me for the past 11 years and I don’t think I could have achieved or been happier training under any other coach.
-Jain University has always been special.
+Jain (Deemed-to-be University) has always been special.
 The support you get being a sportsperson is incredible.
 Shankar Sir, Chenraj Sir, all the teachers and students show immense respect and support.
 I miss the time spent in the college.”

 Sharath wants to reciprocate to the sport that gave him the confidence to pursue his dreams.
 He hopes to become a coach in the future and create swimming stars for the country, “I want to be a swimming coach and train Olympic and Paralympic Champions.”

 Way to go Sharath!
 We expect more medals for the country from you.